ryanofsky/bitcoin/test/README.md

 - on Unix, run `sudo apt-get install python3-zmq`
 - on mac OS, run `pip3 install pyzmq`

+The IPC functional test requires a python IPC library.
+To install it:

+- `pip3 install pycapnp`

+Depending on the system, it may be necessary to install and run in a venv:

+- `python -m venv venv`
+- `venv/bin/pip3 install pycapnp`
+- `venv/bin/python3 test/functional/interface_ipc.py`

 On Windows the `PYTHONUTF8` environment variable must be set to 1: